 Run All — clicking this link will run all Test Cases.

-If you select this option, all Test Cases that exist under the Not Run checkbox on the Run Selected Test Cases tab of PTM will be executed, whether or not the Test Cases are actually selected.
+If you select this option, all Test Cases that exist under the Not Run checkbox on the Run Selected Test Cases tab of PTM will be executed, whether the Test Cases are actually selected.
 These Test Cases are the ones that you selected/filtered earlier on the Filter Test Cases tab of PTM and therefore appear on the Run Selected Test Cases tab.

 This option does not mean you will be executing all the default Test Cases returned from auto-detection of the SUT configuration, but rather the set of Test Cases you filtered from the default set.